 Not to mention that, between my disability and my kinks, I often feel like the mores of the past are still cast upon my body.
 I feel a deeper connection to stories from the past in this regard.
 Don’t get me wrong, I know so much has changed for the better.
 I am aware that the happily ever after’s I imagine for my Old West gunslingers and ferocious Flappers didn’t take place for so very many of my ancestors.
 But in my romance, it’s the bite I can feel when other scenarios leave me numb.

-It reminds me how I combed my media for such subtext as a teenager, how I found a strange sort of sacred refuge in Livejournal, clinging to fanfiction to keep an anchor on my own thoughts and feelings.
+It reminds me how I combed my media for such subtext as a teenager, how in college I found a strange sort of sacred refuge in Livejournal, clinging to fanfiction to keep an anchor on my own thoughts and feelings.

 I’ve learned new tricks since my Livejournal days.
 Like if you slow down a clip of an actor pretending to be in pain because their character just got stabbed or something, it really looks like they’re having an orgasm.
 Extra points if you make the clip black and white, it makes the fake blood way less prominent so you can better pretend that those are throes of ecstasy the character is in.
 Even though, I’ve found the blood, the hurt (and comfort), the teeth-gritting fight usually only adds to… well… the whole thing.
+(Or how about a sword nudging up the opponent’s chin?
+Mmhm.)

 Whether its history or media, I find myself twisting the actual subject until it gets obscure enough to strike a true nerve.
 To pluck a sweet, sensual string.
 To glow, as I think, ah, yes.
 There it is.